 That’s when you need the assistance of a trial-tested Houston intoxication manslaughter lawyer.
 Thiessen Law Firm’s Mark Thiessen is a triple board-certified lawyer, a true DWI specialist, a Super Lawyer, and an accredited Lawyer-Scientist with a proven track record of Not Guilty verdicts for intoxication manslaughter cases in Texas.

 As you read more about the penalties for intoxication manslaughter in Texas, keep in mind that Mark is available to provide you with aggressive and experienced defense.

 What Is Intoxication Manslaughter?

+Intoxication manslaughter is an unfamiliar term for some.
+What is intoxication manslaughter?
 Intoxication manslaughter in the state of Texas is the charge a person receives for causing a fatal motor vehicle accident while driving under the influence of drugs or alcohol at the time of the crash.
-Even if you were not technically at fault for the accident, you could still be arrested and charged with intoxication manslaughter.
+Even if you were not technically at fault for the accident, you can still be arrested and charged with intoxication manslaughter.

 Intoxication Manslaughter Sentences & Punishments in Texas

 What is the penalty for intoxication manslaughter in Texas?

 Naturally, intoxication manslaughter sentences and punishments are much more severe than regular DWI or DUI.
 In Texas, intoxication manslaughter is felony of the second-degree.
 The State of Texas may punish second-degree felony convictions with penalties of: